cm9vd/InfinityLoop/README.md

 # InfinityLoop
-Re-Implementation of a known Puzzle Game.
+Implementation of a known puzzle game as part of a Java practical course at university.